-- The course will have the final exam in the last class, and it will count toward 50% of the final grade. - There will be nine problem sets which will be graded and count toward 20% of the final grade.
-(There is one additional problem set which will not be handed in or graded: however, the material covered in the problem set will be covered in the final.)
-Problem sets are in the Type B category: they are to be completed individually, but consultation with other students is allowed as long as the answers are written up separately by each student.
-Problem sets must be uploaded into Canvas on the due date/time on the corresponding assignment created for each of the problem sets.
-Canvas will not allow late submissions.

-- Class participation from PollEverywhere multiple choice questions will count toward 20% of the final grade.
+- The course has a class project (done by a group of students) which is due by 11:59pm on Friday, December 7, 2023.
+It will count toward 50% of the final grade.
+It must be uploaded into CANVAS.
+Canvas will not allow late submissions. - There will be six problem sets which will be graded and are due by 11:59pm on Friday, December 7, 2023.
+They will count toward 20% of the final grade.
+They must be uploaded into CANVAS.
+Problem sets are in the Type B category: they are to be completed individually, but consultation with other students is allowed as long as the answers are written up separately by each student. - Class participation from PollEverywhere multiple choice questions will count toward 20% of the final grade.
 Other class participation will not be graded and is strictly voluntary, but is essential to a successful classroom experience. - Attendance via PollEverywhere will count for the remaining 10% of the grade.
-(Valid excuses for missing class will include job interviews, medical issues and family problems).
-If a student has a valid excuse for missing a class, he or she must send an email to the TA before the missed class in order not to be penalized.).
+(The only valid excuse for missing class is a medical issue.)